Grounding and Bonding for PV Systems: NEC 690 Part V

 Key Considerations and Common Pitfalls

 Proper electrician training must emphasize avoiding common installation errors.
-According to data from the Institute for Building Technology and Safety (IBTS), wire management failures occur on 38% of PV projects, and these failures can lead to earth faults that reduce productivity and pose serious safety risks.
-Here are some key points to watch:
+Poor wire management and unsecured conductors are frequent causes of field defects on PV installations; these issues can lead to insulation abrasion, ground faults, and reliability problems that jeopardize safety and performance.
+Here are key points to watch:

-- Improperly Secured Conductors: Wires rubbing against sharp edges of the racking or module frames due to wind or thermal expansion can lead to insulation failure and ground faults.
+- Improperly Secured Conductors: Wires rubbing against sharp edges of the racking or module frames due to wind or thermal movement can lead to insulation failure and ground faults.

-- Ignoring Manufacturer Instructions: Using listed components incorrectly, such as over-torquing a bonding lug or using it with an incompatible module frame, voids its listing and creates a weak point.
+- Ignoring Manufacturer Instructions: Using listed components incorrectly, such as over-torquing a bonding lug or using it with an incompatible module frame, voids the listing and creates a weak point.

-- Incorrect EGC Sizing: Failing to size the EGC based on the overcurrent protection device rating is a critical safety mistake.
+- Incorrect EGC Sizing: Failing to size the EGC in accordance with NEC 250.122 for the overcurrent device is a critical safety mistake.

-- Misunderstanding System Type: Confusing the requirements for a solidly grounded system with those of an ungrounded PV array can lead to incorrect or missing components, such as a GFPD where one is required.
+- Misunderstanding System Type: Confusing the requirements for a solidly grounded system with those of an ungrounded PV array can lead to missing or incorrect protective components (for example, GFDI where required).

 Primary Sources